 Beyond the widespread marketing headline of “easy-to-use” collaborative robots, the reality is often more complex.

-One reason is that, even though the latest cobot models provide fast setup and deployment, that doesn’t they will easily fit into your existing production line.
+One reason is that, even though the latest cobot models provide fast setup and deployment, that doesn’t mean they will easily fit into your production line.
 You especially need to consider them in interaction with your existing workforce and processes.

 Here’s a step-by-step guide on how to successfully integrate your cobots and leverage their potential for your productivity.

 1# Clarifying your automation project